bcgov/RSBC-DataHub-API/qa/roadside-forms/form-automation-js/README.md

 The scripts allow form sections to be filled out with pre-configured data using a hotkey or keypress, or as part of an automated test suite.

+## Local web server

+You need a local web server to host the files, as Requestly is unable to use the file:/// schema to retrieve the files directly from your local file system (Chromium-based browsers seem to prevent local file access, for user security reasons).
+You can use a simple web server like Python or PowerShell.
+Use your own tools or commands, or call the script wrappers in this folder:

+- start-local-powershell-server.ps1 (for PowerShell on Windows)
+- start-local-python-server.ps1 (for Python on Windows)
+- start-local-python-server.sh (for Python on Linux/Mac)

 ## Scripts